EMT / Paramedic Program Admission

 - Attend a personal guidance interview with the Health Sciences Enrollment Specialist located in the Patterson Health Sciences Center.
 An appointment is advised and can be obtained by phoning 903-823-3351.

-- Provide verification of Current EMT or Advanced EMT certification/licensure in the state where paramedic licensure will be sought.
+- Provide verification of Current EMT or Advanced EMT certification/licensure in the state where paramedic licensure will be sought, if applying to the Paramedic program.

 - Submit documentation of successful completion of an American Heart Association Basic Life Support for Health Care Provider course.
 Card/Certificate must not expire prior to the expected date of graduation.
 Initial and renewal courses are available from the Texarkana College Continuing Education Division.